juliushaertl/nextcloud-docker-dev/docs/basics/nc-history.md

 # Nextcloud server with history

 The script `bootstrap.sh` will download a clone of the server code repository.
-Depending on your use-case, you might be interested in havig the complete or a partial history of the Nextcloud server at your fingertips.
+Depending on your use case, you might be interested in having the complete or a partial history of the Nextcloud server at your fingertips.

 ## TL;DR

 If you want to have a quick and dirty solution to just bootstrap the dev environment, just use `./bootstrap.sh`.
 If you want to intensively work on the server, use `./bootstrap.sh --full-clone`.
-If you want to switch from time to time between server versinos and save bandwith/storage, use `./bootstrap.sh --clone-no-blobs`.
+If you want to switch from time to time between server versions and save bandwidth/storage, use `./bootstrap.sh --clone-no-blobs`.

 ## Clone with depth one by default

-If you do not provide any additional information to the bootstap script, it will truncate the history of the server repository.
+If you do not provide any additional information to the bootstrap script, it will truncate the history of the server repository.
 This truncation is done after exactly one commit.
-That means, the clone you will get will contain exactly this single commit.
+That means the clone you will get will contain exactly this single commit.

 !!! info
     This will create a clone with `--depth 1`.